Machintel Launches Advanced Web & App Development Services

 Rob Kristie, Machintel's Director of Web Development & Strategy, leads this initiative.
 Under his guidance, Machintel is proud to launch its updated corporate website, reflecting a shift towards a unified, data-focused, and customer-oriented approach.

-"Rob's extensive experience and leadership are invaluable as we continue to merge marketing innovation with technological prowess,” said Mark Choudhari, CEO of Machintel.“Our focus on AI and data in marketing solutions aligns perfectly with this vision."
+"Robï¿1⁄2s extensive experience and leadership are invaluable as we continue to merge marketing innovation with technological prowess,ï¿1⁄2 said Mark Choudhari, CEO of Machintel. ï¿1⁄2Our focus on AI and data in marketing solutions aligns perfectly with this vision."

 With these updated services, Machintel launched a new website utilizing the Jamstack infrastructure.
 It merges Machintel's various sub-brands into a single, streamlined digital presence, enhancing the user experience.
 This unified approach marks a shift in Machintel's strategy, emphasizing the use of data and AI to refine its marketing solutions and provide customers with a one-stop-solution to all of their marketing campaign needs.

-“This update goes beyond aesthetics.
-It's a reflection of our dedication to providing solutions centered around the customer, informed by data and AI,” said Kristie.“The aim is to equip businesses with tools and strategies that effectively engage their audience.”
+ï¿1⁄2This update goes beyond aesthetics.
+Itï¿1⁄2s a reflection of our dedication to providing solutions centered around the customer, informed by data and AI,ï¿1⁄2 said Kristie. ï¿1⁄2The aim is to equip businesses with tools and strategies that effectively engage their audience.ï¿1⁄2

 Visit to see how Machintel is redefining marketing with smarter approaches and discover the latest offerings from Nathan Ark.